joezuntz/cosmosis-doc/reference/standard_library/clerkin.rst

      - Please cite the relevant papers if you use this module.

-"The GTD bias model provides a benchmark expression for the redshift evolution of galaxy bias on large scales.
+The GTD bias model provides a benchmark expression for the redshift evolution of galaxy bias on large scales.
 This is crucial for rigorous comparison or combination of results.
 Choice of biasing model has a significant